I'm not sure why I went. Hope I never have to go again. But I probably will. And I definitely would.

 The bridge is filling up.
 I wonder how many people can stand shoulder to shoulder, two deep across 6 lanes plus the median and shoulder.
 Lots.

-The firetruck radio informs us that they've just passed Colborne.
+The firetruck radio informs us of their location.
 Another 20 minutes.
 Good to know.

 The sun's going down and it's lovely and pink and perfect, but it's behind us.
 We glance, but our elbows stay put.
 To the west there's smoke and that causes a few heads to turn, but still, it's behind us, and far away.
 Pretty soon it's out.